stargazer/django-icetea/README.md

         *   Successful:
             *   Status code: 200
                 *   Response body: Dictionary
+                *   Response body: ``null`` (Happens in the case when a database failure prevents the data object from being written to the database)
         *   Errors:
             *   Status code: 400
                 *   Response body: Dictionary